Chia-Network/chia-docs/docs/04coin-set-model/what-is-a-coin.md

 The data required to spend a coin is:
 * The coin ID
-* The puzzle (full clvm source code)
+* The puzzle (full CLVM source code)
 * The solution to the puzzle

-Most coins also require an aggregate signature, though this is an optional feature that can be added to the puzzle at the time of the coin's creation.
+A coin also has the option of requiring an aggregate signature in order to spend it.

 ## Account Model vs Coin Set Model
 In the account model, which is used by Ethereum and many other systems, balances are kept in accounts.
 These are permanent data structures which do not get destroyed when they send funds.
 There are some tradeoffs between the account model and the coin set model (similar to Bitcoin's UTXO model).

 ### Benefits of the account model
-* All logic and state can be in one program and one account, simplifying development.
+* All logic and state can be stored in one program and one account, simplifying development.
-* Combining multiple transactions that affect the same dapp in one block is simple.
+* It is simple to combining multiple transactions that affect the same dapp in one block.
 * Users and wallets only have to keep track of one account for all of their balance (although the UTXO model can support this).

 ### Benefits of the coin set model